radiodan/radiodan.github.io/help/tutorials/simplest-radio-laptop-macos.md

 This guide explains how to use our software on a laptop or desktop machine.

-These are the instructions for Mac OS X (I used 10.9.5)
+These are the instructions for Mac OS X (tested on 10.9+).

 It's intended for developers to use to get started, so we're going to install a minimal radio application.